 As you can see, there are different definitions for premise depending on whether you’re writing fiction or nonfiction.
 With that in mind, let’s take a look at how fiction and nonfiction writers should write their premise.

 Premise for Fiction Writers

-If you’re writing fiction, your premise needs to contain three things:
+If you’re writing fiction, your premise needs to contain three things in a single sentence:

 One effective trick for defining one is to write a one-sentence logline that will become the foundation of your story.
 The logline is a tool used primarily by screenwriters, but it can be very helpful if you’re writing a novel or a short story.

 Here’s an article about how to write a great logline.

 For nonfiction writers, your premise is a two- to three-sentence summary of the main argument or narrative of the book.
 Here’s what Michael Hyatt says in his guide Writing a Winning Non-Fiction Book Proposal:

 The premise is a two- or three-sentence statement of the book’s basic concept or thesis.
 Usually, it identifies the need and then proposes a solution.